Self-Guided School and Camp Group Visits

-Children’s groups are admitted for free when the Garden is open.
+Children’s groups from pre-K through high school are admitted for free when the Garden is open.
 Teachers must register in advance for these self-directed visits.

 Preregistered groups will receive an admission pass for entry to the Garden grounds and Steinhardt Conservatory, travel directions, and school group guidelines.